Plus17/docker-rails/README.md

-# docker-rails
-Docker image to develop with rails

 # Docker Rails
-Docker image to develop with rails
+Docker image to develop with Ruby on Rails

 Current versions: